aaronland/go-picturebook/README.md

   -ocra-font
     	Use an OCR-compatible font for captions.
   -orientation string
     	The orientation of your picturebook.
-Valid orientations are: [please write me] (default "P") -pre-process value
+Valid orientations are: 'P' and 'L' for portrait and landscape mode respectively. (default "P")
+  -pre-process value
     	DEPRECATED: Please use -process {PROCESS_NAME}:// flag instead.
   -process value